 The project is based at University College Dublin.
 The principal investigator is Professor Kath Browne (University College Dublin).
 The project is funded by the European Research Council, and it does not have any affiliation with any organisations.

-This research project looks at the experiences of people who do not support some or all of the changes to sexual and gender equalities in the 21st century.
+This research project looks at the experiences of people who are concerned about or opposed to legislative, political or social changes in relation to sexualities and sex/gender in the 21st century in Ireland, Canada, and the UK.
 This includes, for example, people who believe that marriage should only occur between men and women and/or that families should be based on a heterosexual union.
 It also includes those who are concerned about the legalisation of abortion and/or people who disagree with, or question, transgender inclusion policies.

 Through the online questionnaire and face to face interviews, a key project aim is to examine what everyday life is like for those who, for example, have concerns about, or who object to, issues like same-sex marriage, transgender people’s access to specific spaces, gay couples having children, abortion and other recent changes to the law in Ireland, the UK and Canada.

 We are interested in what impact, if any, your views have on your experiences of home, work, and public spaces, such as work, home, and school.